 Builders Risk Insurance

 Builders risk insurance covers materials, tools, and equipment used in a construction project.
 Typically provided along with general liability insurance, builders risk insurance protects builders and contractors in case said materials, tools, and equipment are lost, stolen, or damaged the construction work is ongoing.
-Sub-contractors and equipment owners who are involved in the project can benefit greatly from this type of contractor’s insurance.
+Sub-contractors and equipment owners who are involved in the project can benefit greatly from this type of contractors business insurance.

 Automobile Liability Insurance